owncloud-archive/documentation/developer_manual/general/codingguidelines.rst

 Labels
 ------
 We assign labels to issues and pull requests to make it easy to find them and to signal what needs to be done.
+Some of these are assigned by the developers, others by QA, bug triagers, project lead or maintainers and so on.
+It is not desired that users/reporters of bugs assign labels themselves, unless they are developers/contributors to ownCloud.

 The most important labels and their meaning:

 * #bug - this issue is a bug
 * #enhancement - this issue is a feature request/idea for improvement of ownCloud
 * #design - this needs help from the design team or is a design-related issue/pull request